 The first dimension you will place is the 1.5000 from the left corner of the indent to the centerline.
-Select the Linear Dimension tool on the Dimension toolbar.
+Before placing any dimensions, make sure to select the Dimension layer from the Control list box.
+Next, select the Linear Dimension tool on the Dimension panel under the Annotate tab.
 The command line will ask you to "Specify first extension line origin or <select object>", so select the endpoint at the top of the indent.
 The command line will immediately prompt you to "Specify second extension line origin", so select the endpoint at the top of the vertical centerline.
 The next prompt on the command line will be to "Specify Dimension line location or [Mtext/Text/Angle/Horizontal/Vertical/Rotated]", so abstractly select a point above the part so the dimension is neatly placed close to the part but none of the dimension, dimension lines, and dimension extension lines are on the object lines of the part (Figure 3.12)